learn-co-students/sinatra-dynamic-routes-lab-v-000/README.md

 3. Create a dynamic route at `get '/say/:number/:phrase'` that accepts a number and a phrase and returns that phrase in a string the number of times given.

-4. Create a dynamic route at `get '/say/:word1/:word2/:word3/:word4/:word5'` that accepts five words and returns a string with them formatted as a sentence.
+4. Create a dynamic route at `get '/say/:word1/:word2/:word3/:word4/:word5'` that accepts five words and returns a string containing all five words
+(i.e. `word1 word2 word3 word4 word5`).

 5. Create a dynamic route at `get '/:operation/:number1/:number2'` that accepts an operation (add, subtract, multiply or divide) and performs the operation on the two numbers provided.
 For example, going to `/add/1/2` should render `3`.